List of Coronation Street characters introduced in 2018: Susie Price

-Susie Price (also Barlow) made her first appearance on 30 April 2018.
+Susie Price (formerly Barlow) made her first appearance on 30 April 2018.
 She is portrayed by two sets of twins, girls Lexi and Liberty and boys Eddison and Isaac.
 Susie is the daughter of Eva Price (Catherine Tyldesley) and Aidan Connor (Shayne Ward), although Toyah Battersby (Georgia Taylor) agrees to raise her after Eva decides she does not want a child.
 On Toyah's plan to raise Eva's baby, Taylor said it "seems to come out of the blue" in a "split second", with Toyah figuring out how it can work, but it is "tiptoed around in previous conversations."
 Tyldesley and Taylor spent eight hours filming the labour scenes.
 Tyldesley used her own experiences to portray the scenes and said that she "felt like I'd given birth".
 Tyldesley explained that Eva is scared when she goes into labour alone and after Susie is born, she tries to avoid bonding with her at risk of establishing a connection with her.
 However, Tyldesley pointed out that when Eva holds Susie, she "fall[s] in love with her".

 When the surrogate mother carrying a baby for Toyah and Peter Barlow (Chris Gascoyne) miscarries, Eva agrees to hand her unborn daughter to Toyah, under the pretence that the baby is the surrogate's.
 Eva gives birth in a cottage in Lymm with the help of Toyah and the baby is named Susie after Peter's late twin sister, Susan Barlow (Joanna Foster).
 Toyah finds pictures that Eva had taken with Susie, but Eva insists Toyah is her mother and Toyah later returns to Weatherfield with Susie.
+Upon her return in 2025, it was announced that Aurora Bradshaw would be taking over the role of Susie when her mother returns with her new family.